QTwiSe/GooseDuck/README.md

 A shared seed gets fed into **XChaCha20-Poly1305**, spitting out a stream of random numbers.
 Messages get XOR'd against that seed, turning into pure **gibberish** for anyone snooping — and on top of that, it's disguised as **TLS 1.3** traffic.

 ### 3. 🌍 SNI Spoofing
-Via a GET request, the SNI field gets stuffed with a link to an "allowed" site — think `ozon.ru`.
+Via a GET request, the SNI field gets stuffed with a link to an "allowed" site.
 Blends right in with normal traffic.

 ### 4. ⏱️ Intermediate Seed
 Between the main seeds (which rotate every **5–10 minutes**), a short-lived **intermediate seed** kicks in for **~30–60 seconds** — and yep, it gets padded too.